 The Gods of War - Conn Iggulden

-Fresh from triumph in Britain and Gaul, Caesar is marching on Rome with his legions of hardened veterans.
-To unseat Pompey, now dictator of the Empire, he must make the terrible decision to wage war on his own people.
+Julius Caesar, fresh from triumph in Britain and Gaul, is marching on Rome with his legions of hardened veterans.
+His goal: to unseat Pompey, now dictator of the Empire.

 But waging war on your own people is never easy.
 And even after the city itself is taken and Julius, Brutus, Mark Antony and Octavian re-enter in triumph, there are many battles left to fight.
 For across the Empire – in Spain, Africa, Greece, across Asia Minor – there are legions loyal to Pompey.
 How will Caesar prevail?
 And at what cost?

 ‘The Gods of War’ is the story of ambition and loyalty, of friendship and power, of love and war.
 A famous tale, of truly epic dimensions, it ranges from Rome to Greece to Egypt and back to Rome; it shows how brilliant generalship can completely turn the odds, how overwhelming success can change even the best of men; it depicts brilliantly those famous names – Caesar, Marcus Brutus, Mark Antony, Pompey, Cicero, Cleopatra, Ptolemy – so that they appear anew.
 This is a triumphant conclusion to the outstanding Emperor series.